Tet Offensive: South Vietnam

 South Vietnam was a nation in turmoil both during and in the aftermath of the offensive.
 Tragedy had compounded tragedy as the conflict reached into the nation's cities for the first time.
 As government troops pulled back to defend the urban areas, the VC moved in to fill the vacuum in the countryside.
 The violence and destruction witnessed during the offensive left a deep psychological scar on the South Vietnamese civilian population.
 Confidence in the government was shaken, since the offensive seemed to reveal that even with massive American support, the government could not protect its citizens.

-A political rivalry had also re-emerged after the 1967 South Vietnamese presidential election, when the coalition between Nguyen Van Thieu and Air Force commander Nguyen Cao Ky re-emerged.
-Nguyen Cao Ky would be sidelined for the duration of the war afterwards, retaining his position was Vice President.
+A political rivalry had also re-emerged after the 1967 South Vietnamese presidential election, when the coalition between Nguyễn Văn Thiệu and Air Force commander Nguyễn Cao Kỳ re-emerged.
+Kỳ would be sidelined by Thiệu for the duration of the war afterwards, retaining his position as Vice President.

 The human and material cost to South Vietnam was staggering.
 The number of civilian dead was estimated by the government at 14,300 with an additional 24,000 wounded.
 630,000 new refugees had been generated, joining the nearly 800,000 others already displaced by the war.
 By the end of 1968, one of every twelve South Vietnamese was living in a refugee camp.
 More than 70,000 homes had been destroyed in the fighting and perhaps 30,000 more were heavily damaged and the nation's infrastructure had been virtually destroyed.
 The South Vietnamese military, although it had performed better than the Americans had expected, suffered from lowered morale, with desertion rates rising from 10.5 per thousand before Tet to 16.5 per thousand by July.
 1968 became the deadliest year of the war to date for the ARVN with 27,915 men killed.